Vivekanand-R/AI-Product-Framework/README.md

             C. Support in local languages was critical.
             D. Their user discovery led to products built with simplicity, speed, and low cost — unlike bloated banking apps.
             E. They now have 12M+ users and are profitable with almost no advertising spend.

-Among humanity's many advances, digital transformation is one of the defining breakthrough of the 21st century.

 6. Agile Methodology (Scrum, Kanban) - Learn fast and iterate, Software developments, Scrum Methods, Kanban, Iterative development.
 Testing Agile Scalability, WIsh agile works best for Digital Product Managers.
 Main Agile Concept of Discover, Define, Design and Deliver.
 Unsure Agile Status, and to Design Long Term Curious Product frameworks, accessible digital and SW Iterations.
 Agile isn’t always about smooth workflows — sometimes, a process gets blocked, that’s part of SW iterations, a quick unblock to resume the flow.
 In top, Whether it’s a well-seated enterprise with a relaxing results or a startup finding its footing, Agile serves as a dependable back framework — one that should always be part of hand toolkit.
 Scrum for structured sprints or Kanban for visual workflow clarity, the core principle stays the same—learn fast, iterate faster, and never stop refining what matters stories the most.